fncbook/fnc/chapter2/linear-systems.md

 `````
 ::::

-The example in {numref}`Demo %s <demo-systems-triangular>` is our first clue that linear system problems may have large condition numbers, making inaccurate solutions inevitable in floating-point arithmetic.
+The example in @demo-systems-triangular is our first clue that linear system problems may have large condition numbers, making inaccurate solutions inevitable in floating-point arithmetic.
 We will learn how to spot such problems in {numref}`section-linsys-condition-number`.
 Before reaching that point, however, we need to discuss how to solve general linear systems, not just triangular ones.

 ## Exercises